 The Board of Directors decides the basic policy of the Company's management, and it also carries out supervision of the execution of duties of Directors and Corporate Executive Officers.
 As of June 27, 2025, the Board of Directors consists of fourteen (14) Directors, of which seven (7) are Outside Directors.
 The role of chairman of the Board of Directors is fulfilled by the Chairman of the Board of the Company, who does not concurrently serve as a Corporate Executive Officer.
-The Board of Directors as prescribed in laws and regulations or the Articles of Incorporation, to the Corporate Executive Officers and promotes clarification of authorities and responsibilities and prompt decision-making concerning business execution.
+The Board of Directors broadly delegates the authority to execute business on matters other than those to be resolved by the Board of Directors as prescribed in laws and regulations or the Articles of Incorporation, to the Corporate Executive Officers and promotes clarification of authorities and responsibilities and prompt decision-making concerning business execution.
 Moreover, the Board of Directors met nine (9) times in FY2024, with all Directors attending every meeting.
 2) Committees i) Nominating Committee ii) Audit Committee